qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/gerrit/README.md

 - Before running this pipeline job, ensure that the following templates have been created by running the corresponding jobs:
   - Docker image template: `Android Workflows/Environment/Docker Image Template`
   - Cuttlefish instance template: `Android Workflows/Environment/CF Instance Template`

+Gerrit depends on a ` Cuttlefish instance template`, the job includes reference to `cuttlefish-vm-main`.
+If user chooses not to create a `cuttlefish-vm-main` instance, the job will fail.
+Update the Jenkinsfile to match the instance name you wish to use.

 ## Gerrit Triggers